cgruver/okd4-upi-lab-setup/docs/pages/Ceph.md

 1. Finally, patch the `imageregistry` operator to use the PVC that you just created:

+    If you previously added `emptyDir` as a storage type to the Registry, you need to remove it first:

+       oc patch configs.imageregistry.operator.openshift.io cluster --type json -p '[{ "op": "remove", "path": "/spec/storage/emptyDir" }]'

+    Now patch it to use the new PVC:

        oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"rolloutStrategy":"Recreate","managementState":"Managed","storage":{"pvc":{"claim":"registry-pvc"}}}}'

 __You just created a Ceph cluster and bound your image registry to a Persistent Volume!__